Porsche 356 Registry, Inc. BYLAWS

 Section 3 - Call Meeting of the Members

 A majority of the Trustees can call a members' meeting to provide information on important issues affecting the members and/or the Porsche 356 Registry, Inc.

 Section 1 - Duties of President

-The President shall preside at all meetings of the Trustees, and shall perform the duties pertaining to his office.
-He shall call at least one meeting of the Trustees per calendar year.
-He may call meetings of the Trustees as he may see fit and shall call such a meeting at the request of any three Trustees.
-The President shall cause to be published in the club's official publication a semi-annual report on the status of the Club, its plans and programs, policy decisions reached by the Trustees and other pertinent matters dealing with the affairs of the Club.
-In the absence of the President, the Vice-President shall preside, and act as President.
-In case of his or her death, resignation or disqualification, the Vice-President shall become President until the first meeting of the Trustees the following year.
+The President shall preside at all meetings of the Trustees, and shall perform the duties pertaining to his or her office.
+He or she shall call at least four meetings of the Trustees per calendar year.
+He or she may call meetings of the Trustees as he or she may see fit and shall call such a meeting at the request of any three Trustees.
+The President shall cause to be published in the Club's official publication a semi-annual report on the status of the Club, its plans and programs, policy decisions reached by the Trustees and other pertinent matters dealing with the affairs of the Club.
+In the absence of the President, the Vice President shall preside, and act as President.
+In case of his or her death, resignation or disqualification, the Vice President shall become President until the first meeting of the Trustees the following year.

 Section 4 - Duties of Membership Chairperson

 The Membership Chairperson shall oversee the Membership Office, its efficient functioning and its compliance with stated goals and procedures.
 The duties of the Membership Office are specified in the job description.